shazim8480/noteTaker-bs23/README.md

 ### Features:
 Create new notes with titles and content.
-View a list of existing notes.
+View a list of existing notes, can delete notes.

 ### Technologies Used:
 React Native